 Let’s say you could trim just $10 a week off of your expenses.
 That is less than $1.50 a day, and if you saved that money throughout the year, you would end up with a nice wad of cash – $520 to be exact.
 If you took that money, threw it into a savings account or other investment vehicle that earned 5% interest, compounded monthly, you would have $2,323 after 30 years.
 That’s not bad for just trimming a measly ol’ $10 bucks a week!

-So what are some ways that you can trim $10 a week from your expenses:
+So what are some ways that you can trim $10 a week for your expenses:

 2. Buy local, eat in season – Seasonal food that is grown locally is a lot cheaper than stuff that has to be shipped in from further away.
 Plus, it’s better for your health!
 If you live in an area that offers a CSA (Community Supported Agriculture), then sign up pronto!
 Each week you will get a box of fresh fruits and veggies at prices that are usually less than at your grocery store.
 And it’s a lot of fun for kids to open up the box each week and see what’s in it.
 I subscribe to both Terra Firma Farms and Full Circle.
 Or check out your local Farmer’s Market.

 3. Eat more meals at home – As a working Mom it’s not always easy or quick to get dinner on the table after work, but I try to minimize the number of times our family gets take out or goes to restaurants.
 Each Sunday I plan our meals for the week, usually around what veggies we have on hand, and I involve my son in this process.
 He gets to pick at least 1-2 dinners a week, and having a plan usually means we are less tempted to go out to eat.
 Usually, I can do any prep work the night before.